Brian0213/PBL_Project_3/project3.md

 ![Routes Create Directory](./image/change-to-routes-directory.PNG)

-Now, create a file api.js with the command below:
+- Now, create a file api.js with the command below:

 `touch api.js`

 ![Apijs Output](./image/apijs-output.PNG)

-Open the file with the command below:
+- Open the file with the command below:

 `vim api.js`

 ![Vim Code Copy](./image/vim-code-copy.PNG)

-3. **Models**
+3.**Models**

 - Now comes the interesting part, since the app is going to make use of Mongodb which is a NoSQL database, we need to create a model.